jackw01/led-control/README.md

 Addressable LED strips usually come with seriously undersized power wires and barrel jacks or JST SM connectors rated for only 3A, and it would be a good idea to replace these appropriately.

-For more information on which GPIO pins LED strips can be connected to, see [here](https://github.com/jgarff/rpi_ws281x).

-For more information un using a level shifter, which may be necessary with some WS2812 RGB LED strips, see [this Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring#using-external-power-source-without-level-shifting-3005993-11).
+For more information on using a level shifter, which may be necessary with some WS2812 RGB LED strips, see [this Adafruit guide](https://learn.adafruit.com/neopixels-on-raspberry-pi/raspberry-pi-wiring#using-external-power-source-without-level-shifting-3005993-11).

 #### If You Really Want To Use RGB LEDs
 You should budget [at least 50mA for each LED at full brightness](https://www.pjrc.com/how-much-current-do-ws2812-neopixel-leds-really-use/), which means 7.5A for 150 LEDs (5 meters of 30 LED/m strip, 2.5m of 60LED/m strip...).
 In practice, your LED strips won't draw this much current, but your power supply should be capable of handling it.